Coverage and Benefits

 There is a direct correlation between dental benefit coverage and the likelihood that someone will seek and receive dental care.
 That is why the ADA is working with lawmakers, regulators, and others to improve the way dental care is financed and administered, both publicly and privately.

-- Flexible Spending Arrangements (FSAs)—Expanding and enhancing the way consumers can use pre-tax dollars to pay for dental care and other dental-related items not covered by insurance.
+The ADA is committed to expanding and enhancing the way consumers can use pre-tax dollars to pay for dental care and other dental-related items not covered by insurance.

 - April 28, 2015—Washington Leadership Conference (WLC) handout (PDF) urging members of Congress to cosponsor H.R.
 1185, the Responsible Additions and Increases to Sustain Employee (RAISE) Health Benefits Act of 2015.
 (See related ADA News article on issues lobbied at the WLC.)